I want to order CDs/DVDs/vinyl records from you – what is the procedure?

 – For DVD and Blu-ray productions, we recommend complete disc images in ISO format.
 It also works well with AUDIO_TS-/VIDEO_TS and BDMV catalogues – alternatively uncompressed video files, with embedded soundtrack, in MP4 and MKV format.

-– – For music productions on vinyl, we recommend uncompressed audio files in the format WAV or AIFF.
-Combine tracks for each A / B side in seperate wav-file without pauses along with your “tracksheet”.
+– – For music productions on vinyl and cassettes, we recommend uncompressed audio files in the format WAV or AIFF.
+Combine tracks for each A / B side in seperate wav-file included pauses along with your “tracksheet”.

-What audio file quality is optimal for CD production?
+What audio file quality is optimal for CD & cassette production?

 – Uncompressed audio in 44.1 kHz and 16-bit depth.